zasdfgbnm/tcg/README.md

 # Install

-`tcg` is available on [Archlinux AUR](https://aur.archlinux.org/packages/tcg-git/), you can install from there.
+If you use Archlinux, you can install from  [Archlinux AUR](https://aur.archlinux.org/packages/tcg-git/).

 If you use [Xonsh](https://xon.sh), we have a xontrib, see [shells/xonsh/README.md](shells/xonsh/README.md) for more information.